 1. The Most Important of the Instagram Statistics: 1 Billion Instagram Users

-Starting off this list is the fact that Instagram recently announced that it’ active monthly users had surpassed 1 billion.
+Starting off this list is the fact that Instagram has announced that their active monthly user base had surpassed 1 billion.
 This places Instagram well ahead of LinkedIn, Twitter, Pinterest and Snapchat.
 In fact if you add up the active monthly users for each of these four networks it might not equal 1 billion!

 3. 7 out of 10 US Companies – if Not More – are Already Using Instagram

 An eMarketer study of Instagram statistics found that 71% of all companies in the United States are already using Instagram, surpassing Twitter at 67%.
 That number was only at 32.3% in 2015.
 The platform continues to expand its marketing options, which now include the Carousel ad platform, the native ad program and sponsored influencer collaborations.

 Takeaway: Will your company be in the majority or minority when it comes to an Instagram presence?
 If you’re still trying to determine what to post on Instagram, you’re losing out on the potential.

 4. In the US, 75.3% of businesses plan to use Instagram in 2020, and post an average of 2.5 stories per week.